ilrg/ilrg.github.io/Pages/OCC/Parcel_Cleanup.md

 - Google Satellite

 ### Set Up Certificate
-- Go to 'Project' > 'New Print Layout'
+- Go to 'Project' > 'New Print Layout'.

 ![OCCOne](OCCAssets/OCCOne.png)
-- Name the layout
+- Name the layout.
-- Set the page properties by right clicking on the empty panel, set the size to 'A4' and the Orientation to 'Portrait'
+- Set the page properties by right clicking on the empty panel, set the size to 'A4' and the Orientation to 'Portrait'.

 ![OCCTwo](OCCAssets/OCCTwo.png)

 ### Configure Atlas
-- Under the 'Atlas' tab on the right side panel, click the checkbox next to 'Generate an atlas'
+- Under the 'Atlas' tab on the right side panel, click the checkbox next to 'Generate an atlas'.
-- Set the following under 'Configuration'
+- Set the following under 'Configuration'.
     - Coverage layer: parcels
     - Page name: dem_parcel
     - Sort by: dem_parcel